 The circle indicate the time we are discussing in this section

-Under political history, Sengoku Period (戦国時代), is a part of Muromachi period.
-But under sword history, we separate Muromachi period and Sengoku period (Warring States period).
-Because the sword style changed a little in those two times and the environment of sword making changed a lot.
+Under political history, Sengoku Period (戦国時代), is a part of the Muromachi (室町) period.
+But under sword history, we separate the Muromachi period and the Sengoku period (Warring States period).
+This is due to the sword style changed a little in those two times and the environment of sword making changed a lot.